open-cluster-management-io/open-cluster-management-io.github.io/content/concepts/managedcluster.md

 This process ensures that any agent with a credential to hub can request to join as a `ManagedCluster`, while the request must be approved by an admin on the hub.

-An example of `ManagedCluster` resource is as below:
+An example of `ManagedCluster` resource is shown in the following example.

 ```yaml
 apiVersion: cluster.open-cluster-management.io/v1